umairb1/CV/README.md

 As an Assistant Regional Youth Leader I lead a team of 50+ people to hold successful events and exhibitions, it has greatly enhanced my leadership and team-working skills.
 As part of my role I oversee the local activities organised by the local youth leaders, as a result of this I have vastly improved my communication skills.

 #### Adaptability
 Adaptability is one of the most important skills that I have learned and improved over the years.
-It has played a vary cruciul prat in every role that I have worked in, wether it was adapating and customising my approch to every customer whicl working at EE as a sales advisor or dealing with unexpected circumstances whilst organising charity events for AMYA UK.
+It has played a vary cruciul prat in every role that I have worked in, wether it was adapating and customising my approch to every customer while working at EE as a sales advisor or dealing with unexpected circumstances whilst organising charity events for AMYA UK.

+#### Problem Solving
+As a software developer my day to day job is to find solutions for problems in the shortest time possible.
+Being able to look at a problem and break it down into steps is crucial.
+Studying at [Makers Academy](https://github.com/makersacademy/) has greatly improved my problem solving skill, using debuggers and print statements to get visibility of my code and from there form potential solutions for the problem at hand.

 ### Spoken Languages